 The remote office – the future of agency life?

-Many of you reading this will be doing so from your home office, joining millions who have implemented a work-from-home (WFH) as part of the collective effort to limit the spread of COVID-19.
+Many of you reading this will be doing so from your remote office or home office, joining millions who have implemented a work-from-home (WFH) as part of the collective effort to limit the spread of COVID-19.
 Many teams will find it difficult to migrate their ‘on-site’ workplace ‘off-site’.
 And while these measures may seem overwhelming and a challenge, this doesn’t mean that productivity and quality have to suffer.

 - Microsoft is offering a free trial of its premium plan for its Team chat app.
 Included is the ability to record meetings and 1tb of storage.
 This premium trial has been extended and is available for six months.